kcl-lang/kcl-lang.io/blog/2024-12-06-kcl-0.11.0-release/index.md

 #### Toolchain

+- Package management tool version selection algorithm is released.
+In v0.11.0, the KCL package management tool supports the selection of different version numbers of the same tripartite library that appears in the dependency graph.
+The KCL package management tool refers to the mvs algorithm of go mod.

+To ensure as much compatibility as possible, package management tools currently prefer to select the latest version that appears in the dependency diagram rather than the latest version that has already been released.

+In version v0.11.0, version selection is turned off by default.
+You can control whether version selection is turned on by setting the environment variable `export KPM_FEATURE_GATES='SupportMVS=true'`.

+- Package management tool added a new local tripartite library cache.
+In v0.11.0, KCL package management tool implemented a new local tripartite library cache, and the new storage cache structure improved the performance of downloading git repositories by 88% on average.

+In v0.11.0, the new cache structure is turned off by default, and the new local tripartite library cache is controlled by setting the environment variable `export KPM_FEATURE_GATES=' SupportNewStorage=true'`.

 - Fix `kcl fmt` formatting error for code comments.
 - Fix `kcl fmt` error in handling line continuation and comment combinations.